JonShort/ieup/README.md

 - Run `vagrant up` to run the VM within this directory
 - Run `vagrant status` to see running VMs
 - Run `vagrant halt` to stop the running VM
+- Run `vagrant suspend` to stop the running VM, saving the current state (will resume from here on next `vagrant up`)
 - Run `vagrant destroy` to remove the VM (useful if the VM needs spinning up from scratch again)

 ## Accessing shared folders